Price finally solves Yankees as Red Sox win 8-5 to stop skid

 New York was down 3-2 in the seventh when right fielder Clint Frazier let Eduardo Núñez’s sharp single get past him for an error, allowing Michael Chavis to score from first base.
 Pinch-hitter Brock Holt looped an RBI single over a drawn-in infield, and Andrew Benintendi’s single caromed off a diving Frazier and bounded away, permitting another run to score.

-In the eighth, scattered fans who remained from a crowd of 40,068 booed Frazier when he had trouble with Chavis’ pop-fly RBI triple.
+In the eighth, scattered fans remaining from a crowd of 40,068 booed Frazier when he had trouble with Chavis’ pop-fly RBI triple .

 “Maybe pressing a little bit out there,” Boone said.
 “He’s working hard at it.”